Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 4. TreeView0_OLECompleteDrag()

-The TreeView0_OLEDragDrop() procedure code alone is listed below.
+The code for the TreeView0_OLEDragDrop() procedure is shown below.

 Private Sub TreeView0_OLEDragDrop(Data As Object, Effect As Long, Button As Integer, Shift As Integer, X As Single, Y As Single)